dansmyers/IntroToCS/Hurricane/1-Hurricane_Make_Up.md

 Run your program to verify that it prints the correct list of values in the order you appended them.

 ### Don't stop, make it pop
-Use `pop` to remove the second and fourth items in your list, then print the list and verify that the items were correctly removed.
+Use `pop` to remove the second and fourth items in your list, then add a print statement to output the list and verify that the items were correctly removed.

 Then use `insert` to put new songs at the second position and fourth position and print the list again to verify that the operation succeeded.